What Are Lymphatic Malformations?

 A lymphatic malformation usually appears as a growing, spongy-feeling lump.
 A child can have more than one lymphatic malformation, but they are usually in the same area of the body.

 The skin over lymphatic malformations often has small bubbles, called vesicles (VESS-ih-kuls).
 These look like tiny blisters.
-The fluid in them starts out clear and colorless, but will turn dark red if blood leaks into it.
+The fluid in them starts out clear and colorless, but will turn dark red if blood leaks into it, as in other types of lymphatic malformations.
+These skin bumps can cause bleeding from the skin surface.
 Less commonly, the vesicles are filled with milky fluid called chyle (KYE-ul).

 A child with a lymphatic malformation may have:

 - overgrowth and swelling in affected areas (lips, tongue, jaws, cheeks, arms, legs, fingers, or toes)

 - pain and swelling of the lymphatic malformation

 - a tendency to injure the lymphatic malformation, causing bleeding, which can happen with very mild trauma or even with no known trauma

 Some symptoms are related to the area of the body affected:

 Tongue, windpipe, and mouth lymphatic malformations may cause problems with:

 Orbit (eye socket) lymphatic malformations may cause: